Updated November 2017

 and the Flylow Gear Nina

-are made with two layer construction.
+are made of two-layer construction.
 This design often feels less bulky than an insulated pant, although current technology is allowing insulated pants to feel light as well.

 Using the excellent ventilation system to blow off some heat while touring in the Flylow Nina.